-An engaging and thematically attractive programme will ensure that participants in Berlin or at any other hub can learn together, exchange among peers, network with experts and jointly move the transport decarbonisation agenda forward.
+An engaging, interactive and thematically attractive programme will ensure that participants in Berlin or at any other hub worldwide can learn together, exchange among peers, network with experts and jointly move the transport decarbonisation agenda forward.

 More information will follow soon.
 We look forward to working with you in moving the next edition of the Transport and Climate Change week into climate and COVID-19 friendly cyberspace.
 Feel free to get in touch with feedbacks, questions or ideas via firstname.lastname@example.org.

 See you in June 2021!